hbkworld/streaming-spec/streaming.md

      - "TV"; One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.
      - "TB"; One timestamp per signal block.
 The timestamp corresponds to the first sample in the signal block.
      - "XA"; First $x$ coordinate $x_0$ followed by one dimensional array of values $y_0, y_1.. y_n$.
-     - "TXA"; Like "XA" but with time stamp. value of the following array data and an increment meta information with the $\delta x$ between to array values.
-No timestamps are send.
+     - "TXA"; Like "XA" with time stamp.

-Patterns XA and TXA describe one dimensional arrays.
-One dimensional arrays carry several values in another dimension (domain) but time, like frequency.
+     - "AP"; array of points
-The array values are in this domain.
-Before sending data of such a pattern, the [One Dimensional Array Description](#One-Dimensional-Array-Description) has to be send once.
+     - "TAP"; Like "AP" with time stamp.

 `"endian"`: Describes the byte endianess of the [Signal Data](#signal-data) and timestamps, either